dreamos82/ffrk_wiki_to_json/README.md

 I will add more features in the future.

-This application currently generate only a json of the ffrk default soul breaks, including the following information:
+This application currently generate only a json of the ffrk default soul breaks from ffrkstrategy.gamematome.jp wiki, including the following information:

 * name
 * user